Daniel Dubois defeats Fabio Wardley in bloody WBO heavyweight title fight

 Key details reported by multiple sources:

-• Dubois was knocked down twice in the first three rounds (once at 10 seconds into round 1 and once in round 3).
+- Dubois was knocked down twice in the first three rounds (first knockdown at 10 seconds into the fight, second in round 3).

-• The fight took place at Co-op Live in Manchester, UK.
+- The fight took place at Co-op Live in Manchester.

 Points of Difference